MyriamFentanes/katacoda-scenarios/rhpam-7-workshop/case-management-scenario/case-management-overview.md

 Dynamic Activities
 -------------------

-Dynamic means in the context of Case Management that the process definition that is behind a case has no such node/activity.
-You can add this type of activities at when the case is started and running, like discretionary activities.
+In the context of Case Management means that the process definition that is behind a Case has no such dynamic activities.
+You can add this type of activities when the case is started and running, they are discretionary activities.
 Some characteristics of Dynamic Activities are:

 - Cases are not structured, they are dynamic and provide room for dynamic tasks
 - Since dynamic tasks do not have data output definition there is only one way to put output from task/subprocess to the process instance - by name.
 This means the name of the returned output of a task must match by name process variable to be mapped.